wiesel81/pebble-playclock/README.md

 # PlayClock
+by Michael Krenn, American Football official in Austria.

-Playclock for American Football officials working as on-field timekeeper.
+Playclock for American Football officials working as on-field timekeeper based on the NCAA Rules 2016.

 With this watchapp it is possible to operate the 40/25 on the field without taking a look at the watch and missing action.
 It works offline although most of the settings like notifications and vibration patterns are customizable via phone when connected.